Jb-31/Kassoulet360LBundle/README.md

 ### Step 3: Configure the bundle

-Add your credentials in config file : company and apiKey
+Add your credentials in config file : CompanyID and ApiKey

 ```yaml
 # app/config/config.yml